jishi/node-sonos-http-api/README.md

 Say (TTS support)
 -----------------

 Experimental support for TTS.
+Today the following providers are available:

+* voicerss
+* Microsoft Cognitive Services (Bing Text to Speech API)

+It will use the one you configure in settings.json.
+If you define settings for multiple TTS services, it will not be guaranteed which one it will choose!

+#### VoiceRSS

 This REQUIRES a registered API key from voiceRSS!
 See http://www.voicerss.org/ for info.

 You need to add this to a file called settings.json (create if it doesn't exist), like this: